 This show is for everyone… Well, unless you’re Geoffrey Rush, Craig McLaughlin or Megan Markle.
 Why you ask?
 I guess you’ll just have to see it.

-Virag Domaby saw #FirstWorldWhiteGirls at Brisbane Powerhouse on Friday 24th March 2019 as part f Brisbane Comedy Festival.
+Virag Domaby saw #FirstWorldWhiteGirls at Brisbane Powerhouse on Friday 24th March 2019 as part of the Brisbane Comedy Festival.

 Director | Lewis Jones